“It feels as if the last year has gone by faster somehow”.

-“Perhaps it’s a matter of age that everything seems to pass by quicker and quicker?”
+“Maybe it’s because of age that everything seems to go faster and faster?”

-These are sentences I frequently hear when I am having a chat with my friends about time and how fast it passes.
+This or something similar is what I hear when I talk to friends about time and how quickly it passes.

-Just recently I read an interesting interview with Prof. Dr. Hartmut Rosa, one of the most famous German time scientists.
-In this interview he says: “We are … richer in experiences, but still poorer in experience.
-Because experiences are no longer transformed into experience. “
+Recently I read an interesting interview with Prof. Dr. Hartmut Rosa, one of the most renowned German time researchers.
+This is what he said: “We are … richer in adventures and action, however we are poorer in experiences.
+For our adventures and events are no longer transformed into experiences.”

-With so many choices available, we often rush from one event to the next – without taking our time, processing our impressions and consciously saving it.
-It seems as if we are always scratching the surface, but not going deeper.
+We have so many choices that we often rush from one event to the next – without having taken time to process the last one, to consciously process and store it in our mind.
+It’s as if we’re always just scratching the surface but no longer going into the depths.
 Everything seems faster and less intense.
-Prof. Rosa continues: “If you want to feel rich in time, you should now and then waste a day, planning nothing, doing nothing productive.”
+And so Prof. Rosa goes on to say: “If you want to feel rich in time, you should waste a day now and then, plan nothing, do nothing productive.”

-For one day, imagine your perception is like a camera in a Hollywood movie.
-During the day, zoom in people, encounters, scenes and situations every now and again.
-Develop an awareness of all the details.
-At the same time, sometimes try to fade out one level of perception (e.g., sounds / noises).
-Maybe one or the other scene will even seem like slow motion, because you suddenly perceive much more consciously and intensively.
+For one day, imagine your perception like a camera in a Hollywood movie.
+In your everyday life, zoom in on things, people, parts of a scenery.
+Take a closer look at the details.
+Maybe even fade out one level of perception at the same time or move it into the background (e.g. sounds / noises).
+Play with your focus.
+Maybe some scenes will seem like slow motion to you because you suddenly perceive them much more consciously and intensively.

-By this you can train your sensory perception and enrich your impressions.
-Maybe one or the other detail will amaze you.
-In any case, your experience will grow deeper and more concious.
+This way you train your sensory perception and enrich your impressions.
+Maybe some details will even surprise you.
+In any case, you will perceive and experience more deeply and consciously.

-In addition, this exercise will help you keeping your focus once you need it (for example, when you’re working or reading something on a train ride and the person next to you is talking on the phone – happens to me regularly :-))
+In addition, this exercise trains you to keep your focus when you really need it (e.g. when you are working on something or reading on a train journey and the person next to you is talking intensively on the phone – happened to me regularly :-)).

-On vacation, this comes more naturally to us – for example when we are somewhere for the first time, everything seems to be much more intense or if we are reading a good book while lying on the beach and forgetting the world around us.
+It is often easier for us to do this on holiday – when we are somewhere for the first time and seem to perceive everything much more intensively, or when we are lying on the beach with a good book and forget the world around us.

-Try to find this magic also in everyday situations:
+Try to capture this magic in everyday moments as well:

-Perceive surrounding sounds or voices like background music and focus on something close to you.
+For example, notice ambient noises or a babble of voices like background music and concentrate on something close to you.

-- Chew for a little longer while eating.
-Focus on the taste.
+Chew your food a little longer.
+Concentrate consciously on the taste.

-- Watch your hands or fingers for a minute
+Look at your hands or fingers for a minute.

-- While waiting in a queue, curiously watch the behavior of the person in front of you.
+While waiting in a queue, observe the behaviour of the person in front of you.